lambda-feedback/evaluation-function-boilerplate-wolfram/README.md

 **Shimmy**

-To have a more user-friendly experience, you can use [`shimmy`](https://github.com/lambda-feedback/shimmy) to run the evaluation function.
+To have a more user-friendly experience, you can use [Shimmy](https://github.com/lambda-feedback/shimmy) to run the evaluation function.

-To run the evaluation function using `shimmy`, use the following command:
+To run the evaluation function using Shimmy, use the following command:

 ```bash
 shimmy -c "wolframscript" -a "-f" -a "evaluation_function.wl" -i file